Kings Park And Botanic GardenCurrently Open

 - Tags: Outdoors, Garden, Park, Botanical Garden, Observatory, Educational Site, Family And Kids, Picnic Spot, Nature

-About Kings Park And Botanic Garden, Perth
+Kings Park And Botanic Garden - Review

 Kings Park is one of the largest inner city parks in the world and receives over 5 million visitors each year.
 The park is over 1000 acres of lush greenery and native flora and fauna.
 Set on Mt.
 Eliza, the park offers stunning views of the Swan River.

 The Botanic Garden sits on 18 hectares within the park.
 It has over 2000 species of native Western Australian flora including the jarrah and karri trees, sugar gums and bangalays, as well as Bunya and Norfolk Island pines.

 Among the park’s numerous tourist attractions are: